 She turned to her psychiatrist for help.
 Records show that between early July and August the 4th. the day of her death,Marilyn visited Ralph Greeson and her internist Dr. Hyman Engleberg on a daily basis,and that on a number of these occasions was given injections to sedate her when she became overwhelmed by anger and despair.

-There are countless books describing the circumstances surrounding Marylins lonely death , And it it is not the scope of this article to repeat them.
+There are countless books describing the circumstances surrounding Marylins’ lonely death.
+And it it is not within the scope of this article to repeat them.

 The impact of Marilyns personality on the world was extraordinary.
-She was a modern mythological being,born to express the eternal struggle of the human spirit to survive in the darkness of a fallen world .I leave the final tribute to Marilyn to Edith Sitwell,the venerable English poet.
+She was a modern mythological being,born to express the eternal struggle of the spirit to shine the darkness of a fallen world .I leave the final tribute to Marilyn to Edith Sitwell,the venerable English poet.